Stratification (linguistics)

-In linguistics, stratification refers to the idea that language is organized in terms of hierarchically ordered strata (such as phonology, morphology, syntax, and semantics).
+In linguistics, stratification is the idea that language is organized in terms of hierarchically ordered strata (such as phonology, morphology, syntax, and semantics).
 This notion can be traced back to Saussure's dichotomy between signified and signifier and Hjelmslev's expression plane and content plane, but has been explicictly explored as a theoretical concept in stratificational linguistics and systemic functional linguistics.

 In systemic functional linguistics

 In systemic functional linguistics, stratification is one of the global semiotic dimensions that define the organization of language in context, alongside instantiation and metafunction.
 Stratification orders "language in context into subsystem according to the degree of symbolic abstraction"; these subsystems are called strata, which are related by realization.
 Authors differ on how to characterize (and further stratify) each stratum, but the general scheme is always followed: